zammad/zammad-org/README.md

 # Zammad Hub

-This replaces the existing zammad.org.
-It is planned to have a single landing page from where you can jump to different sections as well as to sister sites.
+This repo will replace the current zammad.org with the with a single landing page from where users can jump to different sections as well as to related sites.

 It contains the new documentation system which is based on Vitepress.
 Their documentation can be found